-Physicians rely on a thorough medical history, physical palpitation of the abdomen, and other diagnostic tests, such as blood tests to measure liver enzymes; imaging tests, such as a CT scan, ultrasound, or MRI; or a biopsy of liver tissue, to determine the extent of the condition.
+Our gastroenterologists rely on a thorough medical history, physical palpitation of the abdomen, and other diagnostic tests, such as blood tests to measure liver enzymes; imaging tests, such as a CT scan, ultrasound at the Dallas endoscopy center, or MRI; or a biopsy of liver tissue, to determine the extent of the condition.

 Hepatic Steatosis with Hepatomegaly

 This form of fatty liver disease includes an enlargement of the liver.
 There are multiple potential causes of liver inflammation, including ALD and NAFLD, in addition to hepatitis, liver cancer, and heart failure.

 How Hepatic Steatosis is Treated

 In the case of ALD, treatment involves addressing the alcohol use disorder itself, including undergoing a supervised medical detox, abstaining from alcohol, and utilizing therapy to support the underlying factors that led to the overuse of alcohol.

 The treatment of NAFLD depends on the underlying cause, but it may include making dietary changes (reducing the intake of cholesterol and fats), controlling blood sugar levels, and managing underlying health conditions, such as type 2 diabetes.

 In addition to the treatments noted above for ALD and NAFLD, there are specific treatment options related to the other conditions that lead to an enlarged liver, or hepatomegaly.